vinceoa/panther-docs/panther/getting-started/index.md

 # Introduction
-The (beta) cloud-based version of Panther is accessible at [app.panther.support](//app.panther.support).
+The (beta) cloud-based version of Panther is accessible at [app.panther.support](//app.panther.support){:target="_blank"}.
 After a simple Sign-up process your dedicated secure Panther instance will be automatically provisioned within the Panther Cloud.
-When signing-up you will be asked to choose a unique name for your Console which will then be accessible at https://{**your-console-name**}.[app.panther.support](//app.panther.support).
+When signing-up you will be asked to choose a unique name for your Console which will then be accessible at https://{**example**}.[app.panther.support](//app.panther.support){:target="_blank"}.

 ![Panther Architecture diagram](../../img/PantherArchitecture.png)

 ## Using Panther for the First Time

-### Logging in (SaaS)
+### Logging in (app.panther.support)
 Login for the first time as the `admin` user using the password you gave during Sign-up - this is the default user account that will be used to [administer](../admin/index.md) Panther for the first time.
+Additional users can then be created from the [admin tab](../admin/index.md#user-administration).

 ### Logging in (`docker-compose.yml`)

-**Note** Instructions for launching the Docker images are on [github.com/openanswers/panther-core](https://github.com/OpenAnswers/panther-core)
+**Note** Instructions for launching the Docker images are on [github.com/openanswers/panther-core](https://github.com/OpenAnswers/panther-core){:target="_blank"}

 After starting the Panther containers for the first time an initial password will have been set.
 Unless configured that defaults will be:

 | Username | `admin` |
 | Password | `admin`|

-This can be changed through the `environment` settings in [`docker-compose.yml`](https://github.com/OpenAnswers/panther-core/blob/master/docker-compose.yml) e.g.
+This can be changed through the `environment` settings in [`docker-compose.yml`](https://github.com/OpenAnswers/panther-core/blob/master/docker-compose.yml){:target="_blank"} e.g.

 ```yaml
   event-console: